code4recovery/online-meeting-list/README.md

 - [x] Bookmarkable search / tag state
 - [x] No results screen
 - [x] Clear search button
-- [ ] ~Filter as "OR" _inside_ categories, but "AND" _between_ categories; eg Saturday OR Sunday AND Phone~
+- [x] Fail gracefully when encountering bad data

 ## Managing Data

-The data for this project in managed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1tYV4wBZkY_3hp0tresN6iZBCwOyqkK-dz4UAWQPI1Vs/edit#gid=0).
+The data for the demo in managed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1wER2LP3dT_6_LEQ8fSY1rv2bGzIZ2aaMBi_0Bt1aN3I/edit#gid=0).
 Some notes:

 - It's helpful to use the `Format > Clear Formatting` command, since styling doesn't carry over to the app.
 - It's a good practice to remove the meeting times and phone numbers from the Notes column, this prevents the inevitable scenario where it gets updated in one place but not another